-Rulers Historical tales and scenes of great battles, and portraits of
+tales of rulers and scenes of great battles, and photographs of

-famous rulers were mostly painted in the chhatris of the wells or in
+well-known rulers were painted in the chhatris of the wells or in the

-the castles of the Rajput feudal chiefs who controlled small feudatory
+castles of the Rajput feudal chiefs who look after small feudatory

 The main entrance and interior spaces of the haveli consists of

-ceilings below domes the legends of Krishna and mainly Ras Leelas can
+of Krishna and Ras Leelas can be seen.

 External walls of Shekhawati are painted with the aspects of daily

-life and were clearly inspirational and clearly reflect their
+life and were clearly inspirational and depicts their lifestyle

 elephants of celebrated lovers such as Maru and Dhola and trompe